willymcallister/willymcallister.github.io/_articles/charge.md

 {% capture alt %}Ant in amber{% endcapture %}
 {% include image_centered_without_caption.html %}

 Egyptian or Greek aristocrats lounging around wearing their fancy amber jewelry would pet their cats with it.
 They noticed the amber attracted feathers and hair.
 Today we have a word for this, the [*triboelectric effect*]({{ site.baseurl }}{% link _videos/triboelectric-effect.md %}).
-"Tribo-" is Greek for "rub", so it means the "rubbing-electric" effect.
+"Tribo-" is Greek for "rub", so it means "rubbing-electric" effect.

 You get the same effect passing a plastic comb through your dry hair, or rubbing a balloon on your sweater.
 The comb makes your hair stand up.
 The balloon attracts things but repels other rubbed balloons.